 Let us demonstrate how different spaces sound in use, so that you can make an informed decision about the experience that you seek in your development.
-Here is an example (more later):
+Here is an example:

 What is the APEAL method?

 The APEAL Method is a way of capturing and reproducing the acoustic environment of a building in use, in a way that is aurally accurate.
-This enables wider experience of the acoustic environment, so that all parties can participate in establishing in-use acoustic performance aspirations for a project.
+This enables wider experience of the acoustic environment, so that all stakeholders can participate in establishing in-use acoustic performance aspirations for a project.
 Thus the evaluation of one environment contributes immediately to the design of the next one.
 This needs no acoustic jargon, complex acoustic descriptors or numbers – simply listening with an understanding of the context is enough experience to form opinions.
+The APEAL Method enables acoustics to be included in a participatory design process.

 That may sound simple – but we have become so accustomed to the cinematic experience of audio-visual media, that hearing the reals sounds of a place can be very confronting.